Fraction Addition and Subtraction for Grade 5

 A common denominator is a shared denominator students can use to rewrite both fractions as equivalent fractions.
 Once the denominators match, the numerators can be added or subtracted because the pieces now represent the same size part.

 Visual models and fraction strips help students see why this works.
+The denominator tells the unit, so matching denominators means matching the unit.

 Add and Subtract Mixed Numbers Carefully